emisu36/Change-in-Toronto-Crime-Rates/README.md

 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## LLM Usage

+ChatGPT 3.5 was used to assist with some more complicated concepts of the project such as citing, usage is cited in inputs/llms/usage.txt